To the Bookshop Around the Corner

-Proof positive that print is anything but dead, we present a baker’s dozen of our favorite small bookshops across Corcoran markets nationwide.
+Proof positive that print is anything but dead, we present some of our favorite independent bookstores across Corcoran markets nationwide.

-These stores are remarkable for their amazing selections, passionate staff, welcoming atmosphere, and most importantly, a sense of wonder in each—the sensation that there’s something new and unexpected waiting to be discovered on the shelves.
-Housed in everything from a 1920s pharmacy to a former bank vault, these bookstores are owned by well-known authors, a high school dropout, a former surfer, and quite a few husband-and-wife pairs, all dedicated to the printed page.
+These stores are remarkable for their amazing selections, passionate staff, welcoming atmosphere, and most importantly, a sense of wonder in each — the sensation that there’s something new and unexpected waiting to be discovered on the shelves.
+Housed in spaces big and small — everything from a full city block storefront to an island cottage — these bookstores are owned by well-known authors, husband-and-wife pairs, a veteran, loyal customers, and many other colorful characters, all of whom are dedicated to the printed page.

 Brooklyn | Books Are Magic